 The Libertarian Party of Santa Clara County is managed on an ongoing basis by its Executive Committee, consisting of officers elected annually by the Central Committee.

-This includes our four officers: the Chair, Vice Chair, Secretary, Treasurer, and six committee chairs: Activities Chair, Campaigns Chair, Fundraising Chair, Membership Chair, Newsletter Chair, and Publicity Chair.
+There are ten officers, including the four common to most organizations -- Chair, Vice Chair, Secretary, Treasurer -- along with the Chairs of six standing committees: Activities Chair, Campaigns Chair, Fundraising Chair, Membership Chair, Newsletter Chair, and Publicity Chair.

 The three-member Judicial Committee hears and rules on appeals of actions of the Executive Committee.